Special Strengths

 Filemaker, Inc. (WOS of Apple Computer) (Jul 02 - Dec 03)

 Open-ended contract position.
-Aided debugging and finishing development on a new version of the Filemaker product, primarily helping with Windows and cross-platform drawing code.
+Aided debugging and finishing development on a new version of the Filemaker product, primarily writing Windows and Mac OS X drawing code and debugging Windows drawing performance in C++.

 AvantGo, Inc. (Aug 00 - Nov 01)